adambard/learnxinyminutes-docs/tcsh.html.markdown

 # spaces and terminated with a newline.
 #
 # The shell's standard output it is the terminal screen but can be also a file
-# or a pipe-line.
+# or a pipe-line; depended of they way that you will run it.
 #
 # The echo_style shell variable may be set to emulate (or not) the flags and
 # escape sequences.

-# Display the value of echo_style
+# Print the value of echo_style
 echo $echo_style

 # Enable `echo' to support backslashed characters and `-n' option (no new line)
 # This is the default for tcsh, but your distro may change it.
 Slackware has
 # done so.
+AFAIK this is undocumented: if your script run it as `csh' instead
+# of `tcsh' the echo_style also will be altered for compatibility with
+# Berkley's C-Shell.
 set echo_style = both

-# Prints "Hello world"
+# Several ways to print "Hello world"
 echo Hello world
 echo "Hello world"
 echo 'Hello world'